oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

 1. Right click on **Results** container and press **Create Page Item**.

-  *Note: For each item you will create you need to repeat this step or follow step 3.*
+  *Note: For each item you will create you need to repeat this step or follow step 3.
+Please create items in the order as described below.*

   ![Create page item](images/create-page-item.png =50%x*)

-2. Create radio group **Gender**.
+1. Create radio group **Gender**.

   **Identification > Name:** `P3_GENDER`